-When used in the appropriate use, PermaTimber products have a 15 year warranty against failure due to decay and wood destroying insects.
+When used in the appropriate use, PermaTimber products have a 15-year warranty against failure due to fungal decay and wood destroying insects.
 Failure is defined as the product being damaged to the extent that it is no longer fit for purpose and able to perform its function.

 The warranty does not cover other natural characteristics of timber such as blue stain, non-decaying mould growth, surface algae, splitting, twisting, warping, shrinking, swelling, fading in colour, raised grain or other similar traits that do not affect the performance of the product.